Asphocarp/Unitodo/RAW.md

 ---

+- [x] 0 all a config page for the frontend, where almost anything can be configed, including: 0. project setting in the toml 1. auto-refresh interval 2. vscode/cursor uri 3. ignore glob list.
+At best replace entire toml config file via more payload for both apis (modify the rust api @main.rs accordingly)
 - [x] 0 fix: profile and optimize frontend performance, when the list is >800 items. via virtualized list.
 - [x] 3 maybe optimize via hash of ori-content?
 X - no need, the content is not long
 - [x] 0 X fancy: merge rust-module into node.js via napi-rs - X only to -5ms json parsing, tranmission is not bottleneck!